 Oh and then this courgette almond polenta cake is naked.
 Naked as in none of the syrup that usually accompanies almond polenta cakes.
 The courgettes and the lemon juice are more than enough.
 I prefer it plain.
 It really works.
 But if you really crave the lemony syrup then there are a million and one recipes on the internet that show you how to do so.
 Maybe, try it both with and without and make up your own mind.

-Before I forget if you like courgette then why not try this roasted courgette recipe or these skinny courgette muffins?
+Before I forget if you like courgette then why not try this Courgetti With Coconut Milk and Sundried Tomatoes, roasted courgette recipe or these skinny gluten free Zucchini Muffins?
 And if you are looking for more cake recipes then you could try this lime, mango and pineapple loaf cake, this vegan cake or this cucumber cake from Veggie Desserts and this chocolate avocado cake from BBC Good Food.

 So here is how to whip up this gluten-free courgette almond polenta cake.
 Please do try it and if you do make it, then please do tag #recipesfromapantry on Instagram or twitter so that I can pop over and have a look.
 It is really, really awesome for me when you make any one of my recipes.